 Sustainable management initiatives have been the focus of several studies - primarily in the Corporate Social Responsibility (CSR), Business Ethics and GSCM fields.
-While the GSCM literature has been mainly concerned with environmental sustainability (e.g. Laosirihingthong et al., 2013; Zhu and Sarkis, 2004), the CSR and Business ethics literature has also considered social sustainability (e.g. Awaysheh and Klassen, 2010; Tsoi, 2010).
-There has been considerable attention paid to the need to manage sustainability by launching formal programmes through adoption of international standards.
-For example, Tsoi (2010) alludes to the pressure on organisations to attain Social Accountability (SA 8000) standards, and Vachon (2007) notes the increasing pressure to adopt formal environmental standards, such as ISO 14001.
+While the GSCM literature has been mainly concerned with environmental sustainability (e.g. Laosirihingthong et al., 2013; Zhu and Sarkis, 2004), the CSR and Business Ethics literature has also considered social sustainability (e.g. Awaysheh and Klassen., 2010; Tsoi, 2010).
+There has been considerable attention paid to the need to manage sustainability by launching formal programmes by subscribing to international standards.
+For example, Tsoi (2010) alluded to the pressure on organisations to attain Social Accountability (SA 8000) standards while others, such as Vachon (2007) have noted the increasing pressure to adopt formal environmental standards, such as ISO 14001.
 In addition, Tsoi (2010) identified the importance of having formal training programmes for sustainability management.
 Clearly there is pressure on organisations to implement some form of Environmental Management System (Large and Thomsen, 2011; Sarkis, 2012; Zhu et al., 2005).
 However, the implementation of such programmes requires the injection of resources and the acquisition of new knowledge or skills.
 From a RBV perspective, the availability of such resources, knowledge and skills could lead to competitive advantage.
 There is an expectation that the implementation of such formal initiatives will lead to some benefits for organisations, including environmental outcomes such as environment friendly products and processes, Therefore, the following hypothesis is proposed: